Rokin05/sddm-themes/.github/README.md

 <br>

 #### ● My Keyboard layouts are not visibles in the selectbox
+There is a "cosmetic" bug with sddm who use xcb API to list the keymaps :<br>
+On the initial loading, the keyboard layout dropdown menu shows "English (US)" only (your true keyboard layout is selected but this may be visual wrong).
+As soon as any key is pressed then XCB_XKB_NEW_KEYBOARD_NOTIFY event will be issued and then it will return correct layout.<br>
+This "bug" is Independent of the theme but for better "deal with that", i have update the theme code and the selected keyboard layout real name is now automatic returned after a first key is pressed which was not the case before.

 - [SDDM Issue - Keyboard layout not detected](https://github.com/sddm/sddm/issues/202)
 - [Arch wiki - Xorg Keyboard configuration](https://wiki.archlinux.org/index.php/Xorg/Keyboard_configuration)